ov-sa/Beautify.library/.docs/elements/window/APIs/createwindow.md

 ---
-description: >-
-  Creates a new blank window which can be further used as a container for other elements.
+description: 'Creates a new blank window which can be further used as a container for other elements.'
 ---

 # createWindow